'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 Thus, I had returned to the hotel to wait for Higgins.
 I was eager to know what he knew, and to see the documents too.
 At the room of the hotel, I began my perusal of the documents.
 Each and every page had written the precise transactions of Mr Gillespie, and the names and residences of all the members of the Freemasons of Baltimore, except the Master Mason, the chieftain of this fraternal chapter.
 The names of the victims of this case were included in the list of members.
 At last, I had conclusive proof that the Freemasons were involved in the murders.
 Apparently, Mr Gillespie was the treasurer of the Freemasons.
 The questions yet unanswered was the identity of the Master Mason and the culprit.
 The culprit had been careless in failing to destroy these documents, and knowing the trail of implication of criminal activity.
 I was still not convinced that there was only one killer, but I was convinced that the signature on the Raven poem was one man.

-When Higgins had arrived, I gave him the documents and immediately instructed him to take them to the Police Station.
+When Higgins had arrived, I gave him the documents and had instructed him to take them to the Police Station.
 I was heading towards the home of Mr Winsor to inform him on the status of the case, knowing what I knew then.
 When I had reached the house of Mr Winsor, it was eventide, and as usual, he was in the parlour playing the notes of his priceless piano, his pride and joy.
-Thence, he saw me entered, and he stopped playing, after he finished his wonderful rendition of a melancholic ode.
+Thence, he saw me entered, and he stopped playing, after he had finished his wonderful rendition of a melancholic ode.
 I saw the familiar eager expression on his face and his wont for satisfaction.
 I had proceeded to explain the status of the case, including the evidence found.
 Afterwards, I had informed him of the terrible death of Mr Gillespie as well.
-I mentioned the invertible collusion of the Freemasons that linked them to a broader and profligate conspiracy that involved their participation in the crimes.
-I related to him, my conversation with the widow of Mr Gillespie.
+I mentioned the invertible collusion of the Freemasons that had linked them to a broader and profligate conspiracy that involved their participation in the crimes.
+I had related to him, my conversation with the widow of Mr Gillespie.
 I did not allude to my percipient observation of the signature of the poem the Raven, since I did not have any substantive clue, but unproven suppositions instead.
 The issue of the documents of Mr Gillespie did arouse his interest quickly.

 'Interesting inspector, I must commend your effort.
 If I may enquire, these documents, where are they kept then?'